GW231123: a Binary Black Hole Merger with Total Mass 190-265 $M_{\odot}$: Source properties

-We observe significant differences in the inferred luminosity distance and inclination angle of GW231123's source, depending on the model, although most models infer comparable probabilities for face-on vs face-off ($\theta_{\rm JN} = 0$ and $\theta_{\rm JN} = \pi$) configurations.
+We observe significant differences in the inferred luminosity distance and inclination angle of GW231123's source, depending on the model, although we repeatedly infer nearly symmetric distributions for the inclination angle around $\pi / 2\, \mathrm{rad}$ for all models except {\textsc{XO4a}}.
 We also infer substantial variation in the detector-frame quantities, despite seeing agreement between several models in the source-frame parameters.
 See Appendix~\ref{sec: systematics appendix} for a detailed discussion.
-Owing to disagreements in the inferred inclination angle of the binary, we similarly observe differences in the inferred higher-order multipole SNRs from each model.
+Owing to disagreements in the inferred inclination angle of the binary, we similarly observe differences in the inferred SNRs in each higher-order multipole obtained by each model.
 Following the methodology in \citet{LIGOScientific:2020stg,LIGOScientific:2020zkf}, where for each multipole the {\textsc{IMRPhenomXHM}} signal model~\citep{Garcia-Quiros:2020qpx} is used to remove any contribution parallel to the dominant multipole and to calculate the orthogonal optimal SNR~\citep{Mills:2020thr}, we nevertheless find that all models provide support for the $(\ell, m) = (3, 3)$ multipole in GW231123.
 We infer an average orthogonal optimal SNR of $\snrthreethreemultipolemed{GW231123cg_combined}$ when combining the results from all models with equal weight.

 The properties of the remnant \BH are estimated in different ways depending on the model.
 We apply the {\sc{NRSur7dq4Remnant}} model~\citep{Varma:2019csw} to the samples obtained by {\sc{NRSur}}, and we average several fits calibrated to numerical relativity simulations~\citep{Hofmann:2016yih,Healy:2016lce,Jimenez-Forteza:2016oae} for samples obtained by {\sc{v5PHM}}, {\sc{TPHM}}, {\sc{XPHM}}, {\sc{XO4a}}.
 When combining the results with equal weight, we infer the final mass and spin of the remnant \BH to be $M_{\mathrm{f}} = \finalmasssourcemed{GW231123cg_combined}^{+\finalmasssourceplus{GW231123cg_combined}}_{-\finalmasssourceminus{GW231123cg_combined}} \, M_{\odot}$ and $\chi_{\mathrm{f}} = \finalspinmed{GW231123cg_combined}^{+\finalspinplus{GW231123cg_combined}}_{-\finalspinminus{GW231123cg_combined}}$ respectively.
 For certain binary configurations, the remnant \BH may receive a recoil velocity that is enough to eject the remnant from its host galaxy~\citep{Merritt:2004xa}.
 We infer a measurement of the remnant \BH's recoil velocity that differs from the effective prior distribution: $v_{\mathrm{f}} = \finalkickmed{GW231123cg_nrsur}^{+\finalkickplus{GW231123cg_nrsur}}_{-\finalkickminus{GW231123cg_nrsur}} \,\mathrm{km}\,\mathrm{s}^{-1}$.
 This measurement is based on the {\sc{NRSur}} analysis and the {\sc{NRSur7dq4Remnant}} remnant model, the only fit providing recoil velocities estimates~\citep{Varma:2019csw,Varma:2020nbm}.